-I don't have one as such.
-Usually I'll ask them how their day is going or bring up something that I've found interesting about their profile.
+I don't have one.
+Usually, I'll ask them how their day is going or bring up something that I found interesting about their profile.

 What makes a good opening line for you?
-Are there any great ones that stick out as capturing your attention?
+Are there any great ones that capturing your attention?

 What are some of the worst things you've been sent?

-Well, someone actually unmatched with me when they realised I was Welsh.
+Well, someone actually unmatched with me when they realized I was Welsh.
 Other than that, most people are fine.
 It isn't like Grindr.